charlle/vagrant-boxes/mongo/readme.md

 ### BUILDING MONGODB
-First we are going to build our LoopBack API server with Vagrant, then we are going to build a box and package it.
+First we are going to build our MONGO DB server with Vagrant, then we are going to build a box and package it.
 This way we don't lose everyting when we `vagrant destroy`
 - vbox min requirments = 1GB RAM 50% CPU